Hated: GG Allin and the Murder Junkies

-Hated: GG Allin and the Murder Junkies is a 1993 documentary film directed by Todd Phillips.
+Hated: GG Allin and the Murder Junkies is a 1993 American documentary film produced and directed by Todd Phillips.
 The film is about the life of GG Allin, a punk rock musician who was infamous for extreme behavior (violence, obscenity, drug abuse) and his stage shows becoming confrontational events involving indecent exposure (stripping and performing naked was one of Allin's most common rituals), onstage defecation and coprophagia, physical assault (both on and by Allin), and obscene language.
 The filmmakers shot additional material on his death (from a heroin overdose during post-production) for inclusion in the film.
 The film is Phillips' directorial debut, who was a junior at New York University during production.

 As of 2017, the film has a 63% score on the Rotten Tomatoes website based on eight reviews.

 Plot

 Hated includes concert and rehearsal footage as well as interviews with Allin, fellow band members, friends, detractors, and dedicated fans.
 Later, Allin discusses the earliest years of his childhood in rural New Hampshire, and how his father tried to encourage his family to assist him in a mass suicide.
 Footage of his controversial performances include a violent confrontation with audience members at a spoken word appearance at New York University (where director Phillips was a student), as well as scenes of Allin defecating during shows, mutilating himself and assaulting concertgoers at a rock club in East Village, Manhattan.

 Quieter moments are also included, such as Allin offstage playing an acoustic version of Warren Zevon's "Carmelita".
 Also included is footage of Allin cavorting at a party, and his appearance on Geraldo Rivera's talk show.

 After the credits, his funeral and corpse are also briefly included.